-For almost 100 years, the School of Library and Information Science has been educating library and information professionals to meet the needs of the community.
+College of Communication and Information School of Library and Information Science For almost 100 years, the School of Library and Information Science has been educating library and information professionals to meet the needs of the community.
 Our programs are designed to prepare students to compete successfully in today's workplace.
-Earn Your MSLS in Just 36 Credit Hours.

 We offer a fully online program with resident tuition rates for online students.
 Visit our website to learn more and apply.
-ENTUCKY

-Stop By Booth 400 To Learn More.
+A member of Schools Stop By Booth 400 To Learn More.